Sometimes, I think we all feel like Ron Wayne.

 In addition to Buffett’s trust in the company, IBM has a solid history of dividends — Buffett has already gained $1.7 billion.
 IBM has paid out dividends for more than 100 years, and it’s raised the value of its dividends for 21 years, which means that the company cares about its stockholders.

 The most exciting thing that IBM has to offer is its foray into AI technology with an AI computer called Watson.
-You might remember Watson from Jeopardy.
+You may remember Watson from Jeopardy.
 He beat two of the biggest winners of Jeopardy ever, Ken Jennings and Brad Rutter.

 AI is an incredibly complicated but revolutionary part of our future.
 MarketsandMarkets estimates that AI will be worth $16.06 billion by 2020 and has an untold potential for security, health, and electronics over the next 50 years.
-Watson has already been tapped to work with Under Armour for health and fitness, General Motors for its communication systems, and, perhaps most importantly, Apple. iOS users will be able to use Watson in-app, and app developers will be able to use it with the creation of their apps.
+Watson has already been tapped to work with Under Armour for health and fitness, General Motors for its communication systems, and perhaps most importantly, Apple. iOS users will be able to use Watson in-app, and app developers will be able to use it with the creation of their apps.

 With moves into the fields of AR, cloud computing, and AI, these three companies are sure to remain in the forefront of the tech field.